 For the filling:

-- Add 3 eggs, 1 cup condensed milk, ½ teaspoon vanilla extract and mix until smooth.
+- Add 3 eggs, 1 cup sweetened condensed milk, ½ teaspoon vanilla extract and mix until smooth.

 - Add 3 tablespoons butter and pulse until it's an even batter.
 It will be quite liquid.

-- Pour the filling carefully into the baked crust, sprinkle the pecans on top, and return to the oven for about 30 minutes, until the center is slightly jiggly and the edges are set.
+- Pour the filling carefully into the baked crust, sprinkle ½ cup pecans, chopped, on top, and bake for about 30 minutes, until the center is slightly jiggly and the edges are set.

-- Let cool on a cooling rack to room temperature and serve.
+- Let cool on a cooling rack to room temperature and refrigerate for about 2 hours to allow it to set and the flavors to meld before serving.

 Liz Berg says